Megha-2023/Project_13_OC-Lettings_CI-CD/README.md

 - Security group configured to allow inbound traffic on port 8000 (or your app port).

-- .env file placed in /home/ubuntu/.env with necessary environment variables for Django.

-#### AWS Setup:

-- EC2 instance running and accessible from the internet.

-- Elastic IP assigned for a static public IP to avoid changing IP issues.
+- .env file placed in /home/ubuntu/.env with DJANGO_ALLOWED_HOSTS variable set to Elastic IP assigned for a static public IP to avoid changing IP issues.

 ### Deployment Steps